FA2021-K1/ScienceLabWebservice/README.md

 curl --request DELETE \
    http://localhost/v1/residencies/E621E1F8-C36C-495A-93FC-0C247A3E6E5F
 ```

-### Client Application

-You can use the functionality of the web service using the bundled client application.
-You can also test the functionality of the app using the bundled unit and UI tests.

 ## Contributing
 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/Apodini/.github/blob/main/CODE_OF_CONDUCT.md) first.